 - 5.8 There may be exceptional circumstances, including development viability, where the affordable housing requirements as specified in Policy LP11 are not achievable.
 In such circumstances the Council may consider a reduction in the affordable housing target where robust justification is provided. - 5.9.
 Residential development is defined as development of residential accommodation in the form of 'traditional' housing and apartments / flatted accommodation.
 This will include development under Use Class C3 (A-C).
 For the purposes of this document extra care accommodation or retirement living which provides self-contained accommodation for the elderly will be treated as C3.
 Residential Care / Nursing Homes where the accommodation is non self-contained and falls within Use Class C2, student accommodation and MOD housing development schemes whereby the proposal is to meet the needs of service personnel and their families (if the homes will not be available to purchase or rent on the open market) will not be subject to the Affordable Housing Policy.
-In respect of the latter if the homes are subsequently sold (freehold or leasehold) or rented on the open market, in accordance with the above affordable housing requirements, 20% of all homes must be transferred to a Registered Social Landlord (RSL): a Section 106 agreement to this effect will be put in place.
+In respect of the latter if the homes are subsequently sold (freehold or leasehold) or rented on the open market, in accordance with the above affordable housing requirements, the relevant percentage of all homes (as shown in the list above at paragraph 5.7) and must be transferred to an appropriate body such as a Registered Social Landlord (RSL) subject to appropriate tenure mix (as set out further at paragraph 5.12 below).
+A Section 106 agreement to this effect will be put in place.